 Virgin Bean Bag Filling

 Virgin polystyrene beads are small, perfectly round and about the size of a pill, and they are specifically made to serve as bean bag filling.
-These beads are produced to have a uniform size and shape so that when they shift with the movement and the weight of a person, they provide equal resistance and support in all directions.
-Also, the beads are denser than other polystyrene products are, which gives them a longer usable lifespan before they become flattened and lose cushioning.
+These beads are produced to have a uniform size and shape.
+So when they shift with the movement and the weight of a person, they provide equal resistance and support in all directions.
+Also, the beads are denser than other polystyrene products are.
+This density gives them a longer usable lifespan before they become flattened and lose cushioning.

-Virgin beads are recommended by most bean bag manufacturers for several reasons, but the most important is that they provide customers with the highest degree of satisfaction.
+Virgin beads are recommended by most bean bag manufacturers for several reasons.
+Most importantly they provide customers with the highest degree of satisfaction.
 Very few companies that make bean bags fill them with anything but quality virgin beads.
 If they did otherwise, their customers would be disappointed in their products’ discomfort and how quickly they lose their original form.